Center for Information Technology Services

 Changes to Privacy Statement

 Advances in technology, legal developments, and new policies and practices may necessitate the need to change or update this privacy statement from time to time.
-UM reserves the right to make changes without notice.
+UMB reserves the right to make changes without notice.
 It is the responsibility of the user to check this page for changes.